UT052018CodingBootCamp-Group-3/Project-1/README.md

 2. Assigning roles (frontend vs backend development) and psudocoding the project with recommandation
 3. Research which API have the better criteria for the project

+:We create a app that the user comes to use when they dont know what they want to eat.

 How are you organizing your Backlog?

 1. Generate a list of tasks to be completed and priorize the list then assign to an indiviudal to be completed (with dead-line assigned)